 In the spirit of the above thoughts, HugSQL provides an adapter protocol to allow your choice of underlying database library.

-HugSQL will default to using the adapter for the
+HugSQL defaults to using the adapter for the

 clojure.java.jdbc library.
 If you would prefer

-adapter, you will need to configure your dependencies and
+another adapter, you will need to configure your

 Leiningen dependency information: